Vitiligo: Fighting The Stigma Around This Skin Condition

 People dealing with this skin condition have often suffered from problems with employment, marriage and a chance at a normal life.
 This World Vitiligo Day which falls on June 25, we must take a step towards understanding the nature of this disease so we can learn and encourage others to practise showing mutual respect and camaraderie to those who have vitiligo and not play any part in ostracizing or discriminating them.

 It is the need of the hour during the pandemic to extend our help to people who may be in need of medical help.
-If you know someone from your family who has white spots on their skin/other skin issues and is reluctant to visit a hospital due to the hush-hush around such pigmented disorders, you can always help them with a recommendation to reach out to skin specialists on MFine at the comfort of their home. #AbHarGharMeinDoctor
+If you know someone from your family who has white spots on their skin/other skin issues and is reluctant to visit a hospital due to the hush-hush around such pigmented disorders, you can always help them with a recommendation to reach out to skin specialists on MFine at the comfort of their home.
+Check out the skincare routine and the best treatment for pigmentation. #AbHarGharMeinDoctor

 Request a Call Back